 Deep Climate Conversations is an online structured roundtable (i.e., questions circulated in advance to speakers) on a specific issue.
 The objective is to explore climate issues at a deeper, theoretical level.
 For more information on Deep Conversations, contact Jennifer Hadden or Aseem Prakash.
 For the program, click here.

-Finally, EPG has launched a mentoring initiative to connect emerging scholars with senior scholars in the EPG network.
-For more information on the mentoring program, please contact David Konisky.
+Finally, the EPG network provides two careers-focused resources.
+First, it provides a consolidated listing of climate/environmental faculty and post-doc positions.
+For questions, please email Liam F. Beiser-McGrath.
+Second, it hosts a mentoring platform to connect emerging scholars with senior scholars in the EPG network.
+For more information on the mentoring program, please contact Mark Buntaine.